cheonvi1004/scm-manager-1/docs/v2/ui-common-pitfalls.md

-# Common pitfall occurred while developing the SCM V2
+# Common pitfalls developing the ui for SCM-Manager V2

 ## Introduction
 There are quite some common pitfalls which can cause an inconsistent or broken ui.